|CTM Home||2015 CTM Performers||CTM Photo Galleries|

 The Celebration always includes an afternoon symposium, in which some aspect of traditional music is presented by an authority in the field.
 Subjects for the symposium have ranged from music of the Civil War, to shape note music, Kentucky fiddlers, women banjo players, and biographical presentations on influential musicians.

 The CTM has been supported and advised by a Traditional Music Committee, made up of musicians, music producers, scholars, and appropriate Berea College personnel to provide suggestions for performers, symposium topics, and contexts for the traditional musicians invited to the festival.
 Past members have included country music greats Bradley Kincaid and Asa Martin; music and festival producers John Lair and John Rice Irwin; music scholars and collectors John Harrod and Gerald Milnes; musician/scholars Jean Ritchie and Betty Smith; archivists Gerald Roberts and Harry Rice.

-This year’s Traditional Music Committee is comprised of Chad Berry, John Harrod, Donna Lamb, Chris Miller, Sheila Lyons, Harry Rice, Susan Spalding, Al White, Joshua Guthman, and Silas House.
+This year’s Traditional Music Committee is comprised of Chris Green, Silas House, Donna Lamb, John Harrod, Harry Rice, Susan Spalding, Deborah Thompson, Sam Gleaves, and Al White.